petr-ngn/Markowitz_Efficient_Frontier_Python/README.md

                C_{a_{k-1}, a_1} & C_{a_{k-1}, a_2} & \dots & \sigma_{a_{k-1}}^{2} & C_{a_{k-1}, a_k} \\
                C_{a_k, a_1} & C_{a_k, a_2} & \dots & C_{a_k, a_{k-1}} & \sigma_{a_k}^{2} \\
      \end{bmatrix}$$

+ - The diagonal of given matrix contains variances of assets' price changes, whereas the covariances between the assets' price changes are located outside the diagonal.

-Next, let us create combinations of assets' weights within a portfolio, i.e., portfolio combinations, using permutations with iterables ranging from 0 to 100 (i.e., the weights) and the length of $k$ matrix (where $k$ is a number of assets).
-From such generated combinations, we then filter such combinations which sum up to 100 (i.e., the sum of all assets' weight should equal to 100%).
+Next, let us create combinations of assets' weights within a portfolio, i.e., portfolio combinations, using permutations with iterables ranging from 0 to 100 (i.e., the weights) and the length of $k$ (where $k$ is a number of assets).
+From such generated combinations, we then filter such combinations which sum up to 100 (i.e., the sum of all assets' weights should equal to 100%).

 Then for each portfolio (combination of assets' weights), we calculate a portfolio expected return as a weighted sum of the assets' expected returns as: